stidsborg/Cleipnir.Flows/README.md

 They fundamentally differ from RPC-based in that:
 * messages related to the same order are not delivered to the same process.

-This has huge implications in how a saga-flow is implemented and as a result a simple sequential flow - as in the case of the order-flow:
+This has huge implications in how a flow must be implemented and as a result a simple sequential flow - as in the case of the order-flow:
 * becomes fragmented and hard to reason about
 * inefficient - each time a message is received the entire state must be reestablished
 * inflexible